-Sanctions - For a first offence a Player will receive a warning, fine and have to undergo a mandatory course of education and/or counselling/ treatment. - For a second or subsequent breach a Player will receive a threemonth period of suspension, reduced to one month if the Player agrees to complete a course of of education and/or counselling/ treatment.
-This mirrors the new Substances of Abuse provision detailed on page 6. - For refusing to be tested or evading sample collection a suspension in the range of 4 to 12 months will be imposed. - For full details on sanctions please see The FA Social Drugs Regulations.
-Obligations on Clubs - Clubs shall make available for the purposes of Social Drugs testing the same facilities that it makes available for testing pursuant to the Anti-Doping Regulations (as outlined on page 3). - Assist the officials in completing the Whereabouts check (as detailed on page 6). - Ensure that no Players leave the site after the testers arrive. - Provide assistance in locating and notifying the Players selected for testing.
-EDUCATION There are a number of anti-doping resources available to you designed to assist the education of your Players on anti-doping.
-The resources are split between online tools available on The FA website and printed publications and posters.
-You will receive the following in advance of the season: - FA Anti-Doping Advice Card; - Player Essentials Guides; - · Whereabouts/Checking Medication Card; - Anti-Doping posters; - Whereabouts Guide.
+- For a first offence a Player will receive a warning, fine and have to undergo a mandatory course of education and/or counselling/ treatment. - For a second or subsequent breach a Player will receive a threemonth period of suspension, reduced to one month if the Player agrees to complete a course of of education and/or counselling/ treatment. - For refusing to be tested or evading sample collection a suspension in the range of 4 to 12 months will be imposed. - For full details on sanctions please see The FA Social Drugs Regulations.

+Obligations on Clubs

+- Clubs shall make available for the purposes of Social Drugs testing the same facilities that it makes available for testing pursuant to the Anti-Doping Regulations (as outlined on page 3). - Assist the officials in completing the Whereabouts check (as detailed on page 8). - Ensure that no Players leave the site after the testers arrive. - Provide assistance in locating and notifying the Players selected for testing.